sgoldenlab/simba/docs/Scenario1.md

 - `Generate Features Importance Log`: Creates a .csv file that lists the importance's [(gini importances)](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html) of all features for the classifier.

 - `Generate Features Importance Bar Graph`: Creates a bar chart of the top N features based on gini importances.
-Specify N in the `N feature importance bars` entry box below.
+Specify N in the `N feature importance bars` entry box below. **REQUIRES**

 - `N feature importance bars`: Integer defining the number of top features to be included in the bar graph (e.g., 15).